oh-lang/oh/wishlist.md

 ### lambda functions

 Lambda functions are good candidates for [functions as arguments](#functions-as-arguments), since they are very concise ways to define a function.
-They utilize a brace with a specific number of `$` like `${...function-body...}` with function arguments defined inside using `$the_argument_name` (using the corresponding number of `$` as the brace).
+They utilize a parenthetical with a number of `$` like `$(...function-body...)` with function arguments defined inside using `$the_argument_name` (using the corresponding number of `$` as the brace).
 There is no way to specify the type of a lambda function argument, so the compiler must be able to infer it (e.g., via using the lambda function as an argument, or by using a default name like `$int`